Pavel-2004/CSV-Converter-Api/readme.txt

 Setting it up:
 1) Inside of the init.js file change the input to whatever id the file upload is inside of your project.
+2) Also selectTypeInput variable in this init.js to the elemend that is a select input which allows you to choose the type of format the original file is in.
 2) Add a success handler inside of the eventlistener where the commented areas are
 3) Link all the js files inside of your project through script tags